• Skip to primary navigation

 O’douls is a malt beverage that has a rich taste and aroma of real beer.
 Because of this, it is often referred to as “near beer”.
 O’douls, however, only contains 0.4% alcohol so it falls under the non-alcoholic beverage category under the law which states that any beverage with under 0.5% alcohol is considered non-alcoholic.

 The look and feel of O’douls imitates a real alcoholic beer.
-If you are in a bar, it would look like your drinking a regular beer instead of a non-alcoholic one.
+If you are in a bar, it would look like your drinking a regular beer instead of a non-alcoholic drink.
 Because of the beer-like taste, drinking O’douls could make you believe that you’re not really missing out by shunning an alcoholic drink.
 This makes it popular with people who are cutting down on their alcohol consumption and for designated drivers.

 Can I get drunk from O’douls?